elazarl/elazarl.github.io/bootsequence.md

 Let's verify that this is the case.

-In order to do that, let's define a simple alias, that would display files in `gdb`'s binary format:
+Let's define a simple alias, that would display files in `gdb`'s binary format:

     $ alias gdbdump='hexdump -e '\''"0x%04_ax: " 8/1 "0x%02x\t" "\n"'\'''